reasonwithoutrestraint/site/Original/My moral understanding.md

         - reasons for distinctively moral attitudes
         - norms generated from constructed relationships
 6. Morality is rationally optional, but this doesn't diminish its authority
-    - Contingent:
+    - Contingent on our interests:
-        - Scientific reasons are evidentially optional, but that doesn't diminish its authority.
+        - Nearly universal: most people interested in impartial/social reasons, having a system of norms regulating blame.
-        - Scientific reasons for belief are an impartial/social version of individual reasons for belief.
+        - Emphasizes the negotiation aspect: people cant just have independent that they claim are objective with no consideration of other person's reasons.
-        - Most people happen to be interested in impartial/social reasons for action/belief.
+        - Other analogues: Scientific reasons are impartial/social reasons for belief (and thus evidentially optional), but that doesn't diminish its authority.
     - Not externally necessarily justifiable, like all normative domains
         - Deduction/induction/abduction/evidence/science cannot be reasonable to someone who doesn't care for those forms of reasoning